etiennebacher/jarl/docs/rules/rep_times_ignored.md

 When both arguments are supplied, `length.out` takes priority and `times` is ignored.
 This likely indicates a mistake in the call.

-This rule is disabled by default and has an unsafe fix because `length.out` can evaluate to `NA` or another invalid value, in which case `times` is still used.
+This rule is enabled by default and has an unsafe fix because `length.out` can evaluate to `NA` or another invalid value, in which case `times` is still used.